Ismail Elfath

-Ismail Elfath (اسماعيل الفتح; born March 3, 1982) is a Moroccan-born American soccer referee for the Professional Referee Organization.
-He has been a referee in Major League Soccer since 2012 and a FIFA listed referee since 2016.
+Ismail Elfath (اسماعيل الفتح; born March 3, 1982) is a soccer referee.
+Born in Morocco, he belongs to the Professional Referee Organization, representing the United States internationally.
+Elfath has been a referee in Major League Soccer since 2012 and a FIFA listed referee since 2016.
+He has also been selected to two FIFA World Cups, and was the fourth official for the 2022 World Cup final.

 Early life

-Elfath immigrated to the United States in 2001 at the age of 18 after winning a diversity visa lottery.
+Born in Morocco, Elfath immigrated to the United States in 2001 at the age of 18 after winning a Diversity Immigrant Visa.
 Elfath graduated from the University of Texas at Austin with a degree in mechanical engineering in 2006.
-As of 2022, Elfath resides in Austin, Texas.
+As of 2026, Elfath resides in Austin, Texas.
 He later became a naturalized US citizen.

 Career

 Elfath was first a Fourth official in MLS in 2011 and made his MLS refereeing debut in 2012.
 Elfath became a FIFA listed official in 2016.

+Domestic

 Elfath was the referee during an August 2016 match between New York Red Bulls II and Orlando City B where the worldwide first on-field Video Assistant Referee review took place as the system was being tested in USL.
+Elfath was assigned the referee for the USL final between Orlando City and Charlotte Eagles in 2013.
+Then, in 2015, Elfath took charge of the MLS All Star Game.
+Elfath was named the MLS Referee of the Year for the first time in his career on November 18, 2020.
+He received the honor for a second time two years later on October 14, 2022.
+He was the referee for the MLS Cup in 2022 when LAFC hosted the Philadelphia Union.

+International

 On March 26, 2019, Elfath was selected to referee the 2019 FIFA U-20 World Cup in Poland.
 Elfath, along with American assistant referees Corey Parker and Kyle Atkins, was selected by FIFA to officiate the final of the tournament, which Ukraine won 3-1 over South Korea.
 On May 17, 2019, Elfath was appointed to officiate in the 2019 CONCACAF Gold Cup in the United States following his participation in the 2019 FIFA U-20 World Cup.
 Later that year Elfath took charge of the semi-final match at the FIFA Qatar 2019 Club World Cup.

-Elfath was named the MLS Referee of the Year for the first time in his career on November 18, 2020.
-He received the honor for a second time two years later on October 14, 2022.

-In July 2021, Elfath took charge of three matches at the Tokyo 2020 Olympics, including a quarter -final match between host nation Japan and New Zealand.
+In July 2021, Elfath took charge of three matches at the Tokyo 2020 Olympics, including a quarter-final match between host nation Japan and New Zealand.
 Elfath was chosen as one of the two referees from CONCACAF for the 2021 Africa Cup of Nations held in Cameroon from January 9 to February 6, 2022.

-In the 2022 FIFA World Cup in Qatar, Elfath refereed two group stage games, the Round of 16 match between Japan and Croatia, and was the fourth official for the Final between Argentina and France.
+Ismail Elfath represented the United States at the 2024 Copa America.
+At the event, he suffered a knee injury that took him off the field for over a year to recover.
+Elfath returned in 2025 and was selected as a referee for the 2025 FIFA Intercontinental Cup.
+He was appointed as the referee for the final between PSG and Flamengo.
+Elfath was the referee for the 2026 CONCACAF Champions Cup Final between Toluca FC and Tigres UANL.